-Motley Fool Stock Advisor is a subscription-based service that provides the perfect middle ground.
-You get expert stock recommendations and investment advice.
-The Motley Fool does all the hard work; you simply need to decide which stocks to buy and sell per their recommendations.
-They’re even offering a great deal right now for signing up!
+Motley Fool Stock Advisor is a subscription-based service that provides the perfect middle ground for investing.
+You get expert stock recommendations and investment advice without the hard work; you simply need to decide which stocks to buy and sell in your own portfolio per their recommendations.

 Motley Fool Stock Advisor is a stock-picking service created by experts at The Motley Fool.
-Members receive monthly stock picks and analyses along with other investing recommendations.
+Members receive monthly stock picks and analyses along with other investing recommendations and resources.
 It’s ideal for long-term investing and best for intermediate investors.

 - Everyone gets the same picks at the same time

 Motley Fool Stock Advisor is a premium subscription service from The Motley Fool, an investing and advising platform trusted by over a million investors.